 Dual-port or even 4 port car chargers can be great for long rides.
 But what if you have an entire car, SUV, or van full of power hungry devices?
-Jelly Comb’s 6-port USB car charger could be a lifesaver.
-Jelly Comb calls it “the most powerful car charger ever” and we’re inclined to believe them.
+Jelly Comb’s 6-port USB car charger could be a life saver.
+Jelly Comb calls it “the most power car charger ever” and we’re inclined to believe them.

-The 65W 13A charger can deliver 2.4A per port, so no matter what you plug into this thing, it’s going to be charging at its normal charging speeds.
+The 65W 13A charger can deliver 2.4A per port, so no matter what you plug into this thing, it’s going to be charging at it’s normal charging speeds.
 That being said, the Jelly Comb doesn’t support fast charging technologies, but regular charging works fine.
-At around $15, you may want to pick up one for yourself and an extra as a gift.
+At $13, you may want to pick up one for yourself and an extra as a gift.

 Bluetooth connectivity is slowly becoming more common in vehicles, but not everyone has the money to run out and buy a new car or even invest in a new car stereo.
 If you have an older vehicle equipped with an auxiliary input (aux port) you can easily Bluetooth connectivity by using this little dongle.